Post

 • “flow diagrams that show clear and direct transfers between different transportation modes”

 • “The Access Plan will integrate and expand on existing and planned active transportation routes and identify ways to improve the connectivity of surrounding neighbourhoods.
-Barriers to active transportation will be identified during this process and the successful consulting team will recommend and prioritize solutions
+Barriers to active transportation will be identified during this process and the successful consulting team will recommend and prioritize solutions to these barriers.”

 • “Minimized walking distances, permeable block lengths and pedestrian refuge”